• Current students

 What is Robotic Processing Automation?

-Here at the Institute, we use technologies to enhance our examinations processes and services for the benefit of all.
-We use Robotic Processing Automation ("RPA"), a machine learning technology, to support Institute personnel working in our Education Department, when dealing with the high volume of Applicant exemption applications we receive.
+The Institute uses technologies to enhance our application processes and services for the benefit of all.
+We use Robotic Processing Automation ("RPA"), a machine learning technology, to support Institute personnel working in our Education Department, when dealing with the high volume of Applicant exemption applications received.

 Human checks of RPA activity

-As noted above, for the eighteen months ending March 2025, the RPA has three "Human In the Loop" points where the activity of the Robot is verified before it is allowed to progress and prior to communicating the outcome of the exemption application to a student.
+As noted above at section 4.1 (“Initial testing”), during the period ending March 2025, the RPA had three "Human In the Loop" points where the activity of the Robot was verified before it was allowed to progress and prior to communicating the outcome of the exemption application to a student.

 Source of the personal data

-Personal data for the data processing is collected from applicants via an online application form during the Institute’s student registration process.
-Personal data is also collected from Applicants’ universities, which may submit transcripts on applicants’ behalf.
+Personal data required for data processing is collected from applicants via an online application form during the Institute’s student registration process.
+In addition, personal data is also collected from Applicants’ awarding college/universities, which can submit transcripts on applicants’ behalf.

-For more information on the data processing steps involved in setting up your exemption application
+For more information on the data processing steps involved in setting up your exemption application, refer to Appendix A.

 Where is personal data stored and updating your personal data